 The overall aim throughout the different research profiles at the Master CME in Delft is to improve processes and innovate systems to optimise large-scale construction management.
-The graduation work in Delft focuses on profile specific research questions that address this overall aim and, in addition, are relevant to practical problems.
-Examples of graduation topics that are typically addressed within the main research profiles are:
+The graduation work in Delft focuses on profile-specific research questions that address this aim and, in addition, are relevant to practical problems.
+The CME graduation specialisations at TU Delft are: